- + 49Images

-Volkswagen Vento Price: The sedan is priced between Rs 8.69 lakh and Rs 13.68 lakh (ex-showroom).
+Volkswagen Vento Price: Volkswagen has priced the Vento between Rs 9.99 lakh and Rs 14.10 lakh (ex-showroom, pan-India).

-Volkswagen Vento Variants: It comes in four variants: Trendline, Comfortline, Highline, and Highline Plus.
+Volkswagen Vento Variants: It is available in three trims: Comfortline, Highline, and Highline Plus.

-Volkswagen Vento Powertrains: Volkswagen provides the Vento with a 1.0-litre turbo-petrol engine that churns out 110PS and 175Nm.
-There is an option between a 6-speed manual and a 6-speed AT gearbox.
-Their claimed fuel efficiency figures are 17.69kmpl and 16.35kmpl respectively.
+Volkswagen Vento Engine and Transmission: The Vento is powered by a 1-litre turbo-petrol engine (110PS/175Nm).
+Transmission options include a 6-speed manual and a 6-speed AT.
+The claimed fuel efficiency figures from these engines are 17.69kmpl and 16.35kmpl, respectively.

-Volkswagen Vento Features: It packs features like an auto AC with rear AC vents, auto-dimming IRVM, LED headlamps, reverse parking camera, and a 6.5-inch touchscreen infotainment system with Apple CarPlay and Android Auto.
+Volkswagen Vento Features: It is equipped with auto AC with rear AC vents, an auto-dimming IRVM, LED headlights, a reverse parking camera, and a 6.5-inch touchscreen infotainment system with Apple CarPlay and Android Auto.

 Volkswagen Vento Safety: Safety features on offer include up to four airbags, ABS with EBD, and rear parking sensors.